 The aim is to have a voting system which enables the membership to elect a balanced TAB.
 By giving each voter a number of votes equal to the number of places being elected, and by making clear what gaps are to be filled by the new TAB members and what expertise each candidates would bring to the TAB, voters are empowered to elect TAB members who fill those gaps if they so wish.
 However, if the result of the voting does not achieve the required balances a balancing algorithm will be used to adjust the result to restore the required balances.

-A list is prepared of which expertise is available in the TAB members who are remaining in post and which required from the new members to be elected.
+A list is prepared of which expertise is available in the TAB members who are remaining in post and which expertise and background are required from the new members to be elected.

-Each Candidate makes clear what range of expertise they would bring to TAB by selecting their expertise from a list of topics which balance is to be achieved.
+Each Candidate makes clear what range of expertise they would bring to TAB by selecting their expertise and background from a list of topics which balance is to be achieved.

 Each Member of RDA has a number of votes equal to the number of seats being elected.